 - 170 grams onion [1 large or a few small] diced small

-- 4 cloves garlic [or tablespoon minced/puree garlic]
+- 4 cloves garlic [or one tablespoon garlic puree, or replace with 1 teaspoon garlic powder]

-- 1 tablespoon vegan Worcester sauce [use an extra tablespoon of soy sauce if this ingredient is not available]
+- 1 tablespoon vegan Worcester sauce [use an extra tablespoon of soy sauce if not available]

 - 1 tablespoon soy sauce